 In line with twin goals of eradicating extreme poverty and increasing shared prosperity, experts in the World Bank Group work with developing country policymakers and private sector leaders to increase connectivity and facilitate trade.
 Developing countries -- especially those that are landlocked -- face considerable challenges when it comes to tackling trade facilitation issues.
-Recognizing this, the World Bank invests heavily in trade facilitation.
-In fiscal year 2013, for example, the World Bank spent approximately $5.8 billion on trade facilitation projects, including:
+Recognizing this, the World Bank Group invests heavily in connectivity, logistics and trade facilitation.

 - Logistics and transport services

 - Customs and border management